 As a reporter, Megan has uncovered massive government corruption, spent countless hours covering legislative hearings in a state and a U.S. territory, written about high-profile trials, explained government action — and inaction — and reported on the drafting of a territorial constitution.

 Megan has put those earned reporting skills to use as the deputy metro editor at The Washington Times and as an adjunct professor at George Washington University's School of Media and Public Affairs.
-At The Washington Times, she works with the reporters covering the District, Virginia and Maryland.
-At GW, she teaches the next generation of journalists the basics of newswriting and journalism.
+At The Washington Times, she worked with the reporters covering the District, Virginia and Maryland.
+At GW, she taught the next generation of journalists the basics of newswriting and journalism.

 In front of her computer, Megan was the driving force behind a comprehensive redesign of news website MarylandReporter.com.
 Through research of users and technology, and consulting with the site's publisher and tech contractors, Megan managed the transformation from the site's former unwieldy site and difficult-to-use content management system to a more usable and robust WordPress site.